-Cities striving for sustainability can create paths, bike bridges and sidewalks, and encourage citizens to walk, ride, or commute via metro trains or buses.
+Automobiles account for 75% of CO pollution in the U.S. Cities striving for sustainability can create paths, bike bridges and sidewalks, and encourage citizens to walk, ride, or commute via metro trains or buses.
 These are some of the critical components of sustainable urban development because of their many benefits:

 In Copenhagen, bicycles outnumber cars by over 5:1, and nearly half the population commutes by bike.
 City management has achieved this bike culture by building cycle superhighways with ample amenities along the way, including traffic lights, air pumps, and safer intersections.

 Whereas conventional fuel-driven vehicles generate an average of 4.6 metric tons per year, hybrids can cut that in half, and electric vehicles produce zero.
 Cities aiming for carbon neutrality must include EV charging stations in their sustainable city planning.